• Skip to primary navigation

 How much is each scholarship?

 Scholarship awards are $6,000.
-Funds are equally distributed to the financial aid office in fall, winter, and spring terms.
+Funds are evenly distributed to the financial aid office in fall, winter, and spring terms.

 How are the scholarships awarded?